PietroGx/SIMPLICITY/BACKLOG.md

 ### Technical Debt
 - [ ] plot_trajectory should be passed to runners with partial function (not changing the function's signature)
 - [ ] memory and runtime requests to slurm hardcoded into runner
-- [ ] function in dir_manager to list all simulation output folders (hardcoded into check_simulations.py)
 - [ ] env variables set in dir_manager (should be set somewhere else or rename dir_manager)